Scholarship applicants must meet the following criteria.

 The scholarship recipient will be selected no later than 30 April of each year based on:

-- Extracurricular activities and interests (honors and awards, school and community involvement, JROTC, CAP, outside employment).
+Extracurricular activities and interests (honors and awards, school and community involvement, JROTC, CAP, outside employment).
+Emphasis should be on “Service” to serve the community, veterans, volunteerism, Red Cross, church, etc.

-- This scholarship is based on scholastic achievement, financial need and extracurricular activities and interests with special emphasis on applicants that are interested in pursuing a career in aviation, specifically pilot training.
+Policy Letter for Ray Bourque Service Scholarship This scholarship is based on scholastic achievement, financial need and extracurricular activities and interests with special emphasis on applicants who have demonstrated support for veterans and humanitarian community efforts.

-- The $4,000 will be returned to Dave Krebs Scholarship Fund should the winner receive a full scholarship from any source after accepting the ACA Scholarship.
+The $2,000 will be returned to Ray Bourque Scholarship Fund should the winner receive a full scholarship from any source after accepting the ACA Scholarship.
 ACA considers a full scholarship to be one that covers tuition and on-campus room and board for four years.

-- Any student planning delayed school enrollment must notify ACA and the scholarship money will be held in the student’s name for eight months after notification.
-Money not deposited with the student’s school of choice by that time will revert back to the David Krebs Scholarship Fund.
+Any student planning delayed school enrollment must notify ACA and the scholarship money will be held in the student’s name for eight months after notification.
+Money not deposited with the student’s school of choice by that time will revert back to the Ray Bourque Scholarship Fund.

 Note: This letter is to be retained by the applicant and may be used as an informational reference by universities or institutions receiving funds on behalf of the student(s)